wylited/wylinotes/notes/Economics/Definitions/Demand def..md

 aliases:
 tags:
 date created: 2022-04-03 16:14
-date modified: Tuesday, April 19th 2022, 5:10:14 pm
+date modified: Wednesday, May 4th 2022, 9:43:19 pm
 title: Demand def.
 ---

 #microeconomics #economics

-Demand is a consumer's desire, willingness and ability to pay a price for a certain product.
+Demand is a consumer's desire, willingness and ability to pay a price for a certain [[Economic Good def.|economic good]].